When to Plant Roses in Arizona + Best Rose Growing Tips

 Arizona is divided into 13 different planting zones, determined by temperature, elevation, and precipitation.
 These zones range from 5a in the northern mountains to 10a in the southern deserts.

-Each zone has unique climate and soil conditions, which can impact the types of plants that will grow successfully.
+Each zone has a unique climate and soil conditions, which can impact the types of plants that will grow successfully.

 The lower elevation zones in southern Arizona, or the desert southwest, are known for their dry and hot desert heat.